sammylwolfson/sortify/replit.md

 ## Overview

-This is a modern playlist management web application called "ListLab" built with React, Express, and PostgreSQL.
-The application maintains Spotify's visual interface and design aesthetics while being branded as ListLab, featuring full Spotify API integration for authentic music data.
-Users can create local playlists, import real Spotify playlists, search Spotify's music catalog, and manage their music library with a seamless experience.
-It features a dark theme design with ListLab's green accent colors and popup-based OAuth authentication.
+This is a comprehensive playlist management web application called "ListLab" built with React, Express, and PostgreSQL.
+The application replicates Spotify's visual interface while being branded as ListLab, featuring complete Spotify API integration for authentic music data.
+Users must login with Spotify first, then can create local playlists, import real Spotify playlists, search Spotify's music catalog, and generate automatic playlists based on audio features.
+It features a frozen sidebar navigation, dark theme design with ListLab's green accent colors, and popup-based OAuth authentication.

 ## System Architecture